saltstack/salt/doc/ref/states/requisites.rst

 .. versionadded:: Beryllium

 The `fire_event` option in a state will cause the minion to send an event to the Salt Master upon completion of that individual state.
-The following examples show how to use this feature.

 The following example will cause the minion to send an event to the Salt Master with a tag of `salt/state_result/20150505121517276431/dasalt/nano` and the